teambit/docs/docs/building-with-bit/environments.md

 **Component Development Environment** (or Environment in short) standardize component development and maintanence. **Environment** taketake direct inspiration from `react-scripts`.
 Each component must have an environment configured, this way Bit "knows" how to build, test, lint and document components.

+## Benefits of Environments

+* Composing all your tools and prefered configurations to a single module to streamline your development.
+* Share Environments between teams and projects and use semantic versioning to communicate config changes.
+* Maintain a set of environments for different use cases, use them on multiple components in the same workspace simultaniusaly.
+* Extend and customize environments by adding new tools and capabilities to your workflow.

 ## Pre-built Environments

 Bit has a set of ready-made Environments you can use for building your components.